AI coding environments for the other 80% of your enterprise.

 I started building Vibebox because I’m tired of being the bottleneck.
 These people don’t need me.
 They need a box that does what I do, every time, with IT’s blessing.

 Before this I ran Shadow Solutions, a five-person software agency, and shipped four SaaS products in parallel.
 BS in Chemistry and CS from UIUC.
-Four rotations across AbbVie’s R&D IT, commercial, business strategy, and cybersecurity teams, including a stint in Ludwigshafen, Germany.
+Four rotations across R&D IT, commercial, business strategy, and cybersecurity at a Fortune 100 pharma, including a stint in Ludwigshafen, Germany.

 I’m not reading market reports about this problem.
 I’m living it.
 Every week.